acsone/wms/odoo/addons/alc_rma_shipment_advice/README.rst

 If applicable, these receptions will be linked to the shipment advice and can be printed along with other deliveries.

+Additionally, the addon introduces a new boolean field to RMA operation, "Exclude from Shipment Advice", which allows users to exclude specific RMA receptions from being linked to shipment advice.
+If this field is checked, the corresponding RMA reception will not be included in the shipment advice.

-Additionally, this addon extends the shipment advice report to indicate customers with returns.
+Finally, this addon extends the shipment advice report to indicate customers with returns.